ChiLiubio/microeco/README.md

 devtools::install_local("microeco-master.zip")
 ```

-Currently, directly install microeco online from CRAN is not encouraged because of the update delay.
+Currently, install microeco from CRAN is not encouraged because of the update delay.

 ```r
 install.packages("microeco")